Nextiva / Blog / Business Communication

 3. Less than 10% of contact center operators have no remote call center employees.
 (Nextiva)

-According to Margulies, “With automated compliance scorecards and phrase searches, supervisors can easily pinpoint a breakdown in compliance and offer valuable coaching.
+Edwin Margulies, Chief Evangelist at Nextiva, says, “With automated compliance scorecards and phrase searches, supervisors can easily pinpoint a breakdown in compliance and offer valuable coaching.
 It is simply innovative to provide a real-time safety net for customers by monitoring their sentiment, task progress, and behavior with the proper tooling.”

 Hyper-Personalization Is Standard

 Customers want fast, convenient omnichannel support as well as personalized service.
-Personalized interactions can be the key to increasing customer retention and building customer loyalty.
+Personalized interactions are the key to increasing customer retention and building customer loyalty.

 An image shows contact center statistics about personalized support.